 ‘That (land) is protected by Nīla [Shiva], the lord of all Nāgas, whose regal parasol is formed by the circular pond (of the Nīlakunda) with the Vitastā's newly rising stream as its stick.
 There Gauri, though she has assumed the form of the Vitastā, still keeps her wonted inclination.’

 At this spot, there was once a temple dedicated to the river goddess, Vitasta or Jhelum, which was considered to be a pilgrimage spot by local Hindus.
 The remains of this temple can still be seen here.

 Verinag under the Mughals

-Though the legends surrounding this spring are colorful and dramatic, the spring itself, was just a shapeless pond with a small temple, till the arrival of the Mughals.
-Kashmir had been captured by Akbar in 1586 CE, when he arrested the last Chak king Yusuf Shah, husband of the noted Kashmiri poet Habba Khatoon by treachery .
+Though the legends surrounding this spring are colourful and dramatic, the spring itself, was just a shapeless pond with a small temple, till the arrival of the Mughals.
+Kashmir had been captured by Akbar in 1586 CE when he arrested the last Chak king Yusuf Shah, husband of the noted Kashmiri poet Habba Khatoon by treachery.
 It was then incorporated into the Mughal empire.

 One of the earliest mentions of the Verinag spring comes from Abul Fazl’s account in Ain-i-Akbari:

 In the Vér tract of country is the source of the Bihat [Jhelum].
 It is a pool measuring a jarib [Unit of land measure] which tosses in foam with an astonishing roar, and its depth is unfathomable.
 It goes by the name of Vernág and is surrounded by a stone embankment and to its east are temples of stone.